accuknox/observability-client/README.md

 - Network: The L3, L4 and L7 connections with eBPF based observability.
 Ingress and egress..

-- System: The files accessed, processes forked, network connections and capabilities requested
+- System: The files accessed, processes forked and network connections requested

 ## Installation